Snowflake-Labs/sfquickstarts/site/sfguides/src/marketing_data_foundation_starter/marketing_data_foundation_starter.md

 ## Conclusion
 Duration: 1

 Congratulations!
-You have successfully learnt how to easily build an end to end Native Application loading sample data.
+You have successfully learned how to easily build an end-to-end Native Application loading sample data.

 ### What you learned

-* How to host models in Snowpark Container Services to transcribe the audio files, get the call duration.
+* How to build a native application in Snowflake and how to deploy the same to your account using Snow CLI quickly.
-* From the transribed text, extract required details like summary, sentiment,first call resolution, audio stats to name a few using cortex LLM functions.
-* Use Snowpark to create all resources and extract required information.
-* How to build a RAG based chatbot using streamlit using features like cortex vector search with in snowflake.
-*-* How to host a custom LLM model for text2sql capabilities and provide a text2sql chatbot interface from the streamlit app.

 ### Related Resources